-As you know, I was a contestant in Round Two of Crafting with the Stars.
-Did you vote for this project? :) I still don’t know if I’ve made it to the next round as the polls closed right before I posted this.
+In the fall of 2010 I was a contestant in Round Two of Crafting with the Stars.
 The theme for the second round was “paint” and we could pretty much do whatever we wanted!
 My first thought was to redo this bookshelf that I have, but it wasn’t really floatin’ my boat, if you know what I mean.
 Then I suggested to Amy, my fabulous star partner from Mod Podge Rocks, that I use some of the totally cool glitter paint she sent me.
 She liked the idea, but thought it better to leave that for a different day.
 I think that was a good choice! ;)

-So anyway, Kristen and I were walking around checking out the ornaments and I was snapping pictures of the ones that I liked and thought I could duplicate.
+Anyway, Kristen and I were walking around checking out the ornaments and I was snapping pictures of the ones that I liked and thought I could duplicate.
 It was then that I noticed the employees watching me.
-Bahaha!
-Maybe they thought I was with the competition or something, haha!
+Ha ha.
+Maybe they thought I was with the competition or something!
 So we kept strolling through the store and I saw this cool, weathered looking rustic sign that spelled out “home”.
 Each letter had a key, the “O” had a keyhole.
 I loved it and knew I could replicate it.

 When I told Amy that I thought an “EAT” sign for my kitchen with a similar design would be fun, she completely agreed!
 So that was it, we were all set.
 Almost.
 I haven’t painted anything rustic in several years.
 I used to paint a lot when I had my store, but that was several years ago.
 Here you can see my rustic paintings and some shots of my store.